Dates That Went Horribly Wrong

 There was one dinner date that I'll never forget which involved a brute who didn't take no for an answer when he decided to serve me dessert.
 Actually, there were several like that but none that I'll describe here.
-Suffice it to say, these were valuable learning experiences during which I decided that a Karate class might be of considerable value.
+These were valuable learning experiences during which I decided that a Karate class might be useful.

-There was one fellow who decided that he would jog to my house and pick me up for our date.
+There was one fellow who jogged over to my house to pick me up for our date.
 He arrived out of breath and sweaty insisting that I could drive us to the movie theater in my car.
 Still in my teens, I was foolish enough to agree.
-We saw the movie, "Wild in the Streets", a cult flick where anyone over the age of thirty was not to be trusted.
+We watched the movie, "Wild in the Streets", a cult flick where anyone over the age of thirty was not to be trusted.
 That was our first and last date as well, but not because of the movie.
 He only wanted to date me to make another girl jealous.

 Oh, the itsy bitsy spider crawled up the water spout...

 After my ex closed our business and moved away to another life with another wife, I started dating one of our former employees with whom I'd become friends.
-Having married as a teenager, this was among my first ventures into the world of dating for nearly five years.
+Having married as a teenager, this was one of my first ventures into the dating world in five years.
 The guy was, let's say, several years younger than me, full of life and vigor.
 His blond hair and blue-eyes were matched with the sweetest smile I'd seen in a long time.

-He arranged to pick me up for our third date after we both got off work one Friday.
-When he arrived at the house, he was wearing a soiled shirt emblazoned with the Texaco logo from his new job at the gas station.
-He promptly let me know he had been too busy chugging a dozen beers to change clothes before driving over.
+Our third date was one Friday after we both got off work.
+He arrived at my house When I asked why he was wearing a greasy shirt with the Texaco logo he let me know he'd been too busy chugging a dozen beers to change clothes.

-Sensing his state of intoxication, we took my car and I drove to the restaurant where I had also started a new job.
-At this fancy and expensive restaurant, my date's booming voice and erratic behavior served to embarrass me in front of my new coworkers and even my boss who came to our table during the course of our meal.
+Sensing his state of intoxication, I drove us to the fancy and expensive restaurant where I had started a new job.
+My date's booming voice and erratic behavior in front of my coworkers and my boss was indeed embarrassing.

 Deceptions and Jocks